eafunk/audiorack/README.txt

 jack_connect_ports	no

 6. It's a good idea to limit the number of calls that baresip will accept at a any one time.

 call_max_calls		2	# two calls at a time max.

 7. Set the arServer setting "sip_ctl_port" to the port noted above.
 This is the TCP port on the local computer that arServer will connect to to manage jack-audio connections and calls from baresip.
 As mentioned above, baresip must be running on the same computer with arServer, therefore, "localhost" is used as the TCP address, and only a port number needs to be specified.
 The example commands below are arServer console commands to set the setting, and then save all the settings in the .audiorack/ars_setting file, for recall on next arServer startup as well.

 set sip_ctl_port 5555
 saveset

 OR use the Web GUI studio setting VOIP tab when logged in as admin to set this.

 8. Run baresip.  arServer is already assumed to be running.
 You can uncomment a line in the ~/.audiorack/ars_startup.conf which will cause arServer to run baresip via the runifnot script, which is commented out by default, to have arServer run baresip when arServer starts up.
 Just search for baresip in the file to find it.
 The run path for baresip specified in the line may need to be adjusted to the install location of baresip in your particular operating system.

 Note that this will run baresip via the runifnot script, which assumes that if baresip is already running, it was run via that script.
 So if you ran baresip manually, you will want to quit it before you restart arServer and let arServer run it.

 Calls received by baresip should now be answered by arServer and routed to an free arServer mixer input.
 The arServer console command "stat" will show you if arServer is connected to baresip, and baresip's registeration status with the SIP server you (presumably) have configured baresip to talk to.
 Again, configuration of baresip to talk to your telephone system is beyond the scope of this document.

 *** OPTIONAL WebRTC live remote functionality ***

 The WebRTC live remote capability is designed to work entirely on an private network, like all other aspects of Audiorack.
 If you want to use this feature from outside via the public internet, which seems to be the obvious application, you will need to set up a VPN to your inside private network giving authorized outside users access to your private network.
 If you make any part of Audiorack system accessable from the public Internet

 Live remotes are implemented using web browser WebRTC functionality, which is accessable via the Live Remote left tab in the Audiorack web GUI, when you are logged in as a user with studio access permission.
 The browser will connect to a WebSocket-to-UDP-SIP bridge built into the GUI server.
 This bridge in turn will connect to the baresip application associated with the studio the WebRTC instance is trying to reach.

 For all this to work, the GUI server must have it's WebSocket-to-UDP-SIP bridge configured, and baresip must have an account set up from which it will accept calls from the WebRTC instance via the bridge.

 1. Additional baresip configuration:
 You must alread have baresip configured and running (as above) for each arServer (studio instance) you want to be able to do a live remote to.
 Additionally, baresip needs an account configured for accepting WebRTC calls.
 Edit the baresip accounts file (usually found at ~/.baresip/accounts), adding the following line.

 <sip:StudioName@localhost>;regint=0;mediaenc=dtls_srtp;medianat=ice;answermode=auto

 ... where StudioName is the exact name given to the corrisponding studio in the GUI server studio configuration.
 Important: The name must match exactly because the web GUI will use that name to dial the call.

 You will need to restart baresip for the new account to take affect.

 2. WebSocket-to-UDP-SIP bridge configuration:
-Use the web GUI (log in as a user with  admin permissions) to set the following three items found on the configure panel under "HTTP Settings" tab:
+Use the web GUI (log in as a user with  admin permissions) to set the following three items found on the configure panel under "HTTP Settings"
+tab:

 sipproxy_udp_port: 5062

 This is the UDP port number that the bridge will send and receive SIP packets to/from when translating packet from/to the WebSocket interface.
 Any non-zero port will wenable the WebSocket-to-UDP-SIP bridge, but 5062 is a good number to use since it is the standard  SIP port number of 5060 plus 1.
 Notethat baresip was previously configured to take the 5060 port number.
 When enabled, the WebSocket-to-UDP-SIP bridge will use the existing web GUI http and HTTPS server ports for the web socket side of the bridge.
 IMPORTANT:  WebRTC only works with a secure web connection, so you MUST have Secure HTTPS already set up (with appropriet certificates, etc.) on the web GUI server.

 sipproxy_udp_id: <Local IP Address of the machine running the web GUI>

-Set this to the private network IP address of the computer running the web GUI.
+Set this to the private network IP address of the computer running the Web GUI.
 The bridge will modify all SIP packets passing through it to include this address in the packet routing information, so the client (baresip) on the other end knows to respond through this bridge and not try to reply directly to the WebRTC client.

 sipproxy_websocket_id: <Local IP Address of the machine running the web GUI>

 Set this to the private network IP address of the computer running the web GUI.
 The bridge will modify all SIP packets passing through it to include this address in the packet routing information, so the client (WebRTC session) on the other end knows to respond through this bridge and not try to reply directly to the WebRTC client.

 Note that sipproxy_udp_id and sipproxy_websocket_id are usually set to the same address but are two different settings just incase the machine running the web GUI has two different network interfaces and you want to split Web Socket and UDP-SIP between them.

 You should now be able to "call in" to a studio via the Live Remote tab in the hosted web GUI when you connect to the web GUI server via a secure web connection (https) on the port configured on the web GUI server for Secure HTTP.

 *** OPTIONAL Carla integartion ***

 Carla is a nice, cross platform jack-audio GUI and audio processing host.

 To configuring Carla after installing it, (1) get arServer up and running.
 (2) run Carla.
 (3) set up all your processing as desired with processing ports wired to/from arServer ports.
 (4) Disconnect any Carla to arServer connections to the arServer mixer inputs.
 (5) Save Carla settings to ~/.audiorack/fx.carxp.
 (6) (Re)Define arServer input groups to use the Carla outputs that you disconnected prior to saving.

 This sequency is needed to allow arServer to control connections from Carla sources to arServer mixer inputs, such as a microphone processing chain.
 Otherwise Carla will make the connections that were saved, even if arServer hasn't loaded the desired input group yet, or if some other source is using the input that was wired at the time of the carla save.
 We want arServer to control the jack connections for inputs when loaded, and not Carla.

 To have arServer run carla next time it is started, uncommented the associated line in the .audiorack.ars_startup.conf file.
 Note that this will run Carla via the runifnot script, which assumes that if Carla is already running, it was run via that script.
-So if you ran Carla manually, you will want to quit it befor you restart arServer, and let it run Carla.
+So if you ran Carla manually, you will want to quit it before you restart arServer, and let it run Carla.

 *** Using Pipewire to emulate Jack-Audio ***

+I recomend installing the ubuntustudio-installer and ubuntustudio-audio packages to your system.
+This will help enable low-latency audio at the kernal level, and add a lot of useful audio processing tools, as well as a GUI for setting pipewire audio system latency for jack-audio api applications, of which arServer is one.

+If you are not using ubuntustudio, you should be able to force a particular audio latency, for example 256 sample at 48,000 samples a second, by puting the following text into a file at ~/.conf/pipewire/jack.conf.d/custom.conf

+jack.properties = {
+	node.force-quantum = 256
+    node.rate          = 1/48000
+    node.lock-quantum  = true
+}

+If you did installed ubunustudio, the ubuntustudio-pipewire-config tool will run a script after the system boots overriding the pipewire configuration.
+You should use the tools GUI to set the desired latency.

+NOTE:  This next step may or maynot be required in recent OS implementatiojns of pipewire.
+You might want to try running arServer without doing this first.

 Pipewire has a replacement jack library file which provides application all of the functions of jack up front, but use pipewire as the audio backend when the usually optional pipewire-jack package is installed along with pipewire itself.
 The pw-jack program then allows the launch of programs with the library change made via run environmental variables.
 Unfortuantly, arServer itself runs additonal programs (like arPlayer and arRecorder) which do not inherit the environmental variable set by pw-jack.
-So here is how you can get most linux OSs to change the library from jack to the pipewire implementation by default, with out actually removing the native jack
+So here is how you can get Debian based linux OSs to change the library from jack to the pipewire implementation by default, without actually removing the native jack libraries:
-libraries:

-This is for pipewire version 1.0, and would likely need to be modified for future versions of pipewire, and assumes your OS uses glibc at it's base for library loading.

-You need to create the file /etc/ld.so.conf.d/pipewire-jack-x86_64-linux-gnu.conf as the root user, with the following contents for Ubuntu 24.04.
-Other operating systems may have the library files for jack in a different location:

-/usr/lib/x86_64-linux-gnu/pipewire-0.3/jack/

-Then run sudo ldconfig.
-This overrides the default linker search path so that every program that runs and tries to use the jack client libraries, will instead load the pipewire implimentation.

-If you want way to do this with out making use of the linux shell, I recommend installing UbuntuStudio, which provides a nice interfeace to do these things.
+sudo cp /usr/share/doc/pipewire/examples/ld.so.conf.d/pipewire-jack-*.conf /etc/ld.so.conf.d/; sudo ldconfig